 Graduation rates may be on the rise at Great Bend USD 428.
 Assistant Superintendent John Popp reports the four-year graduation rate rose to 82.7 percent in 2018, the highest it has been since 2013.
 The five-year graduation rate was 84.5 percent.

-“Significantly fewer kids withdrew from the high school this year compared to years past,” Popp said.
+“Significantly fewer kids withdrew from the high school this year compared to years past,” Popp said in July 2019.